Take your career to the next level

 What are you doing here today?

-We’re shooting two music videos for Zac Abel, so it’s two videos in one day which we don’t normally do.
-It’s quite chaotic, and there’s a lot to do.
+We’re shooting two music videos for Zac Abel.
+We don’t normally do two in one day so it’s quite chaotic, there’s a lot to do.

 Talk us through some of the projects you worked on since leaving SAE – which one was your favourite and why?